While Forgotten Baby Syndrome can occur any time of year, it is particularly deadly from…

 3. Whatever you plan on doing, no matter what, you should NEVER drive and drink.

 If you plan on drinking, make sure that you have a plan established, whether that’s having a designated driver within your friend group, a cab, or using a ride-share option.
 This tip includes not letting your drunk friends off the road.
 By doing this, you are helping keep the roads safe for everyone.

 4. Make sure that your car is prepared before a long road trip.

-This includes checking that your tires are inflated properly, all fluids at their proper levels, and the level of gas.
+This includes checking that your tires are inflated properly, all fluids are at their proper levels and the level of gas.
 The best advice that could be given is to have a trusted mechanic check your vehicle to make sure you are set to go.
-The last thing that you want as you are leaving town is an oil leak or busted breaks.
+The last thing you want as you leave town is an oil leak or busted brakes.
 Take the precautions necessary to keep yourself and other drivers on the road safe.

 Finally, it’s important to remember that we’re still in a pandemic.
-If you choose to travel for spring break make sure you wear a mask, stay six-feet away from others and practice good hygiene.
+If you travel for spring break, wear a mask, stay six feet away from others, and practice good hygiene.